 - Pay the non-refundable application fee via Multi-Payment System of Bank Mandiri, BNI, BRI, BSM, or BTN as requested.

-- Admission Card can be printed here in accordance with the individual account before the admission test date.
+- Admission Card can be printed three (3) days before the admission test date.